open-toolchain/tekton-catalog/git/README.md

 * **repository**: the git repository url that the toolchain is integrating
 * **branch**: the git branch (default value to `master`)
 * **revision**: (optional) the git revision/commit to update the git HEAD to (default to empty meaning only use the branch information)
+* **pr_repository**: the originated repository where the PullRequest come from (in case of a fork).
+Default to '' means same repository (not a fork) or it can be the same as repository.
+* **pr_branch**: the branch that is the source of this PullRequest.
+Default to ''.
+* **pr_revision**: the commit/revision in the source branch of the PullRequest that is to be built.
+Defaults to ''.
 * **directoryName**: (optional) name of the new directory to clone into (default to `.` in order to clone at the root of the volume mounted for the pipeline run).
 Note: It will be to the "humanish" part of the repository if this param is set to blank
 * **propertiesFile**: (optional) name of the properties file that will be created as an additional outcome of this task in the task-pvc.
 This file will contains the git related information (`GIT_URL`, `GIT_BRANCH` and `GIT_COMMIT`)
 * **resourceGroup**: (optional) target resource group (name or id) for the ibmcloud login operation